danielkocher/media_security_ps/README.md

 * `gnuplot` has to be installed

 ## Usage
-* Execute `exec.sh` in the /double_compression_detection folder (e.g. issuing `sh exec.sh`).
+* Execute `exec.sh` in the /double_compression_detection folder (e.g. by issuing `sh exec.sh`).
 This may take some time because this command triggers the decoding of all test_images, the extraction of the coefficients of all decoded images and the drawing of the corresponding histogram for each coefficient.